Latvia Country Commercial Guide

 Last published date:

 Latvia has three major ports (Riga, Ventspils, and Liepaja) as well as a major airport in the capital city of Riga, which has become a transportation hub.
 Latvia is well connected via railway, which runs largely east-west to former countries of the Soviet Union.
-Rail Baltica, a north-south rail corridor that would link Estonia, Latvia, and Lithuania to the rest of Europe, is under construction with an expected completion date of 2026.
-Riga is the major distribution center for the country.
+Rail Baltica, a north-south rail corridor that would link Estonia, Latvia, and Lithuania to the rest of Europe, is under construction with an expected completion date of 2030.
+Riga is the major goods distribution center for the country.

 Latvia has similar distribution and sales channels as other EU countries, and Latvia has very few specific laws that regulate this area.
 The Latvian Traders Association is the official national representational organization for retailers operating in Latvia.